tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/01_DSAR/01_02_01_DSAR_create_new_flow.md

 <img src="/articles/demo_project/DPM_Demo_Project/images/01_02_01_DSAR_Menu_flow.png" width="30%" height="30%">

 The Flows List screen displays.

 2. Select **New Flow**, located in the upper-right corner of the screen.

 <img src="/articles/demo_project/DPM_Demo_Project/images/01_02_01_DSAR_Flow_List_screen.png" width="100%" height="100%">

-		The New Flow dislog box displays.
+The New Flow dialog box displays.

 3. Define the **Flow Name**, **Flow Version number**, and add a **Flow Description**.
 Confirm the creation of the flow by saving it.
 We entered **DSAR Tutorial** as the Flow Name, and we will refer to it by this name in the tutorial steps: